-The superior connectivity features of the EasyPIC v8 for dsPIC30 development board are rounded up with five standardized mikroBUS $^{\text{\tiny{M}}}$ host connectors (1).
-It is a considerable upgrade for the board, as it allows interfacing with the vast amount of Click boards $^{\text{\tiny{M}}}$.
+The superior connectivity features of the EasyAVR v8 development board are rounded up with five standardized mikroBUS[TM] host connectors [1].
+It is a considerable upgrade for the board, as it allows interfacing with the vast amount of Click boards[TM].